Car vs Truck Accidents

 What is the process of repair for a heavy-duty truck after a collision compared to a car?

 In general, big rig crashes will result in higher repair costs than car crashes.
-This is due to more material and labor required, and also because it is a more specialty type of work demanding a higher price.
+This is due to more material and labor required from mechanics, and also because it is a more specialty type of auto repair work demanding a higher price.

 After an accident, the truck’s trailer and body may need to have their frames straightened and/or welded, creases and dents removed from metal panels, and undergo seam sealer removal and installation, headlight restoration, and corrosion protection.
 The costs of this can quickly add up.